intergi/phoenix-clients/php/Readme.md

 The PHP Playwire Client provides a fairly simple class to manage your videos in the new Playwire.

 ## Installation
 This client has no external dependencies.
-Simple download the client library, place it in a location of your choosing, and require/include it where you'd like to use it.
+Just download the client library, place it in a location of your choosing, and require/include it where you'd like to use it.

 ## Usage